wang-chen/git/README.md

 ## What you get:

-  1, Command auto completion and its enviorment will be short.
+  1, Git command auto completion and its enviorment will be short.

   2, When you change directory to a git repo, it will show your current branch.